leblancmeneses/RobustHaven.IntegrationTests/README.md

 This framework allows you to create a composite of your workflow and execute the workflow for each row contained in a seperate csv file.

-Behind the scenes the magic is behind a fluent interface using composition and a hierarchical visitor pattern.
+Behind the scenes is a fluent interface using composition and a hierarchical visitor pattern.

 <code>